epfl-ada/ada-2024-project-forzada/README.md

 *Proposed additional datasets (if any): List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.*

-* Dataset on ligands amino sequential structure

-* pdb viewer on CDKs

 ### Research Questions